bjornhofer/terraform_storage_account/README.md

-This is a Example how to create a storage account with an private endpoint.
+This is a Example how to create a storage account with a private endpoint.